valdisiljuconoks/LocalizationProvider/docs/working-with-resources-net.md

 By default translations in `CultureInfo.CurrentUICulture` will be returned.

-Following resource used in samples:
+Following resource is used in samples:

 ```csharp
 namespace MySampleProject {